 Various types of science advisory bodies can be distinguished globally including collegial bodies (such as science councils), hierarchical research based organisations (ranging from policy-oriented think-tanks and intermediary agencies), academies of science, and offices of presidential or chief scientific advisors.

 For South East Asia to position itself as a key player in the implementation of the global sustainable development goals, it is vital for scientists and policy practitioners in the continent to develop robust frameworks on the role of scientific advice in the formulation of reliable and credible national policies, and collectively to contribute to the various collaborative policy initiatives that can affect the region as a whole.

-This workshop is designed for scientists and policy practitioners living or working in South East Asia to enhance capacities in providing science advice for policymaking at all levels of government.
+This workshop was designed for scientists and policy practitioners living or working in South East Asia to enhance capacities in providing science advice for policymaking at all levels of government.

-The workshop is being delivered in partnership with are the Office of the Science Advisor to the Prime Minister of Malaysia, the Royal Society of London and the International Network for Government Science Advice (INGSA).
+The workshop was delivered in partnership with are the Office of the Science Advisor to the Prime Minister of Malaysia, the Royal Society of London and the International Network for Government Science Advice (INGSA).

 Sir Peter Gluckman – Principles and Structures of Science Advice